Flask

 Yes, it is a free backend framework.

-Moreover, it is an open source solution, and its code is available on GitHub.
+It is also open source, and its code is available on GitHub.

 Which country uses Flask the most?